-Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the DCG's website derby-college.ac.uk or from: The Clerk to the Corporation, DCG, The Roundhouse, Roundhouse Road, Pride Park, Derby, DE24 8JE.
+Full minutes of all meetings, except those deemed to be confidential by the Corporation, are available on the DCG's website derby-college.ac.uk or from: The Clerk to the Corporation at the College's registered address.

 The Clerk to the Corporation maintains a register of financial and personal interests of the Members.
 The register is available for inspection at the above address.